Introducing Charter 26

-This forum gathered artists, arts leaders, elected officials, students, professors, and more to discuss issues related to working class artists and to propose solutions toward a more economically inclusive culture that reflects the full breadth of the American experience in the twenty-first century.
+On May 1, 2025, this forum gathered artists, arts leaders, elected officials, students, professors, and more at Hunter College, to discuss issues related to working class artists and to propose solutions toward a more economically inclusive culture that reflects the full breadth of the American experience in the twenty-first century.

 Follow Us